nheron/droolsonboarding/drools/lesson_2__binding.md

 }
 ```

-In the TestTwoFacts test we insert an object of type Account and CashFlow mouvement of type credit.
+In the TestTwoFacts test we insert an object of type Account and CashFlow movement of type credit.
 At the end, the balance should be 1000$. the console should look like this when running the test :

 ![](../.gitbook/assets/lesson2_fig4.png)